 “Whenever another brain shares its opinion, you always have a choice,” I said.
-“You can choose to exhibit what I call JOT behaviors: Jump to conclusions, take it personally, and overreact.
+“You can choose to jump to conclusions, overreact, and take it personally.
 Or you can realize it’s just that brain’s opinion.
-You can pick up their opinion and run with it or not, learn from it or not.”
+You can pick it up and run with it—or not.
+Learn from it—or not.”

+I gave her a thumbs up.
 “Good on you, as they say down under.
-That’s how you start raising your EQ (Emotional Intelligence).
-Next time, in a similar situation,” I said, “you will respond more effectively.
-At least you will have the option to avoid JOT behaviors and respond more effectively.”
+That’s how you start raising your Emotional Intelligence, your EQ.
+Next time, in a similar situation, you can choose to respond more effectively.”

-“Scruffy is in training,” she said, grimacing, then added after a moment of silence, “Were you serious about my performance being Oscar-winning?”
+“Scruffy is in training!” she said, wryly.
+After a moment of silence, she added, “Were you serious about my performance being Oscar-winning?”

-“If Oscars were awarded for bad behaviors that result in negative consequences, you bet,” I said, thinking to myself, Sometimes they may be.
+“If Oscars were awarded for bad behaviors that result in negative consequences, you bet,” I said, thinking to myself that sometimes they may be.

-“I’ve always dreamed of being a drama coach,” she said wistfully.
+“I’ve always dreamed of acting on stage or even being a drama coach,” she said wistfully.

 “Then go for it,” I replied.
 “Harness some of that innate ability and put it to good use.
 If your brain can perceive it, you can achieve it!”

-It took me a full two minutes to stop laughing.
+Retrieving a shoe and putting myself back together, it took me a full minute to stop laughing.